Steve Kilbey

-Steven John Kilbey (born 13 September 1954) is an English-Australian singer-songwriter and bass guitarist for the rock band the Church.
+Steven John Kilbey (born 13 September 1954) is an English-born Australian singer-songwriter best known as the lead singer and bass guitarist for the rock band The Church.
 He is also a music producer, poet, and painter.
 As of 2020, Kilbey has released 14 solo albums and has collaborated on recordings with musical artists such as Martin Kennedy, Stephen Cummings and Ricky Maymi as a vocalist, musician, writer and/or producer.
 Ian McFarlane writes that "Kilbey's solo recordings [are] challenging and evocative.
 They ran the gamut of sounds and emotions from electronic and avant-garde to acoustic and symphonic, joyous and dreamy to saturnine and sardonic".

-As of 2020, Kilbey has over 1000 original songs registered with Australian copyright agency Australasian Performing Right Association (APRA).
+As of 2020, Kilbey has over 1,000 original songs registered with Australian copyright agency Australasian Performing Right Association.

 Career

-1954-1979: Early years
+1954–1979: Early years

 Kilbey was born in Welwyn Garden City, England, UK, and moved to Australia with his parents at the age of five.
 He grew up around Dapto but the family eventually moved to Canberra.
 He began his professional music career at the age of 17 when he joined a Canberran five piece "cabaret band" called Saga.
 Around 1974 he joined a rock band featuring future Church bandmate Peter Koppes on drums called Precious Little.

 This was followed by Kilbey forming Baby Grande around 1974 whilst still living in the Australian Capital Territory Koppes was also in Baby Grande for a time but left to travel, then played in a band called Limazine which brought him in touch with future Church drummer Nick Ward.
 Baby Grande recorded some demos for EMI Australia in 1977 but were not signed to a permanent recording contract.
 Baby Grande's demos surfaced on the internet after about 30 years, and despite initial protests from Kilbey, he has now made four of the five tracks available on his solo compilation album of early work Addendaone (2012).

 Kilbey was also a member of the new wave band Tactics for approximately a month in 1977.
 He played "about four gigs" with Tactics before being asked to leave by the band's singer and songwriter Dave Studdert.